City Series (Philadelphia)

 The City Series was the name of a series of intracity baseball games played between Major League Baseball's Philadelphia Athletics of the American League and its predecessors, and the Philadelphia Phillies of the National League that ran from 1883 through 1954.
 While the games were officially exhibitions, they were a matter of prestige in Philadelphia and a long rivalry existed between the players, management, and fans.

 The Athletics moved to Kansas City in 1955 which ended the Philadelphia City Series rivalry.
-Contemporary fans, along with the Phillies and Oakland Athletics franchises, have recognized and celebrated their shared history in different commemorations.
+Contemporary fans, along with the Phillies and Athletics franchises, have recognized and celebrated their shared history in different commemorations.

 1883–1890

 As early as 1887, the preseason series between the "Athletic and Philadelphia Clubs" had been recognized as an annual institution dating to 1875.

 The first City Series featuring the Phillies was held in 1883 between the new League club and the American Association Philadelphia Athletics.

 1892

 The Phillies and Eastern League Philadelphia Athletics met for the local championship in 1892 at Philadelphia Ball Park where both teams played their home games.